 It is easy to justify over spending when you are using a debit or credit card.
 With each paycheck, take out the amount of cash you will need for the month to buy groceries, and place it in an envelope.
 Then calculate how much you can use each week.
 Paying with cash forces you to stick to your budget and you’ll quickly see how easy it is to overspend.
 You will be more likely to carefully evaluate every purchase or great deal you find, and you’ll begin to ask yourself, “Is this in the budget?” and “Do I need this?”

-Our family of five has a grocery budget of $350 a month.
-I usually only spend about $250 a month at the grocery store, and with the rest of the money, I use it when there are case lot sales or to pick up bulk items at Sam’s Club or Costco when the sales don’t come around soon enough.
-If you have more than three children, teenagers, or family members who have food allergies, your budget will probably need to be a little more.
+A good rule of trying to determine a budget for your family is about $100 per person per month.
+Our family of five has a grocery budget of $400 a month.
+I usually only spend about $300 a month at the grocery store, and with the rest of the money, I use it when there are case lot sales or to pick up bulk items at Sam’s Club or Costco when the sales don’t come around soon enough.
+If you have teenagers or family members who have food allergies, your budget will probably need to be more.
 Remember that each family is different, so determine a budget that will work for your family.

 Other Posts in the Buying Groceries on a Budget Series: